 How committed is Barclaycard Ring® Mastercard® to this idea of community?
 So committed that it’s introduced Giveback™, a program that gives card users a share of the Barclaycard Ring® Mastercard®’s estimated profits.
 As the community blog notes, you won’t earn Giveback™ if the card doesn’t make a profit (and if it does, it’s only going to be around five bucks or so), but it’s still a nice gesture.

-If you need to rebuild your credit, the Capital One® Secured MasterCard® is designed to help you grow your credit limit and build a solid credit history.
+If you need to rebuild your credit, the Capital One Platinum Secured Credit Card is designed to help you grow your credit limit and build a solid credit history.

-As with all secured credit cards, the Capital One® Secured MasterCard® requires a deposit to “secure” the account.
+As with all secured credit cards, the Capital One Platinum Secured Credit Card requires a deposit to “secure” the account.
 Unlike other secured credit cards, Capital One does not require your deposit to equal your credit limit.
-All Capital One® Secured MasterCard® cards start with a minimum credit limit of $200, but users only have to make a deposit of $49, $99, or $200 depending on their creditworthiness.
 Make more than the minimum deposit and you can become eligible for a higher credit limit.

-Another nice gesture: Capital One will also increase your credit limit if you make your first five payments on time, and you won’t have to pay an additional deposit.
+Another nice gesture: Capital One will automatically consider you for a higher credit line in as little as 6 months with no additional deposit needed.
 That’s a huge benefit that many other secured cards don’t offer, and it can have a significant effect on your credit score.
 (Credit bureaus look at what is called “credit utilization,” which means “the percentage of total credit you are currently using.”
-If you have a Capital One® Secured MasterCard® with a $3,000 credit limit, but you’re only using a small portion of that available credit, that makes you look like a responsible borrower.)
+If you have a Capital One Platinum Secured Credit Card with a $3,000 credit limit, but you’re only using a small portion of that available credit, that makes you look like a responsible borrower.)

-The Capital One® Secured MasterCard® also differs from other secured cards in that it doesn’t charge an annual fee, which means you’re not paying for the privilege of building your credit.
+The Capital One Platinum Secured Credit Card also differs from other secured cards in that it doesn’t charge an annual fee, which means you’re not paying for the privilege of building your credit.

 The Perks of Using a MasterCard